rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 !!! quote "Psalms 80:13"
     The boar out of the wood doth waste it, and the wild beast (Ziz) of the field doth devour it.

+Ziz is best understood as the primordial chaos monster of the air, counterpart to Behemoth and Leviathan.